lecramyajiv/fonts-khmer-extra/README.md

 Khmer is the language spoken by the khmer people.
 It is the official language of Cambodia.It is also spoken in Thailand and Vietnam.
-This collection contains the following fonts.The fonts were created by Danh hong, Open Institute of Cambodia,SIL and
+The fonts were created by Danh hong, Open Institute of Cambodia,SIL and
-Tep Sovichet et al.
+Tep Sovichet et al. This collection contains the following fonts.

 1. Kantumruy
 2. Hanuman